carvel-dev/carvel/site/content/kapp-controller/docs/develop/kctrl-package-authoring.md

 ---

 ## Packaging upstream artifacts
-This tutorial explores how `kctrl` allows us to create Carvel packages using existing artifacts like manifests released as a part of a GitHub release or a Helm chart.
+This tutorial explores how `kctrl` (from v0.40.0 onwards) allows us to create Carvel packages using existing artifacts like manifests released as a part of a GitHub release or a Helm chart.
 For this tutorial we will package a release of `cert-manager` as a Carvel package.

+This tutorial requires `kapp-controller` to be installed on the cluster.

 ### Getting started

-To start off, let's create a directory which acts like our working directory.
+To start off, let's create a directory which acts as our working directory.

 ```bash
 $ mkdir certman-package